Tutorial 4: The Inquiry Context

 A. Writing - A Rich Description of your Workplace or Action Research Site

-You may have generated a number of questions but for the most part they are likely to be about problems that are in a similar setting.
-If you are considering different settings you may need to work at a description of each of them.
+You may have generated a number of questions, but for the most part, they are likely to be about problems that are in a similar setting.
+If you are considering different settings you may need to work on a description of each of them.
 This will be the first draft of part of your e-portfolio.

 This is your time to really develop your description skills.
 What do you see, not what do you think.
 Tell us what you see taking place in your workspaces.
 Avoid words like "I think" or "this person feels..."
 Tell us what you see taking place working towards an insider's objective view of the setting.
 Thinking about these dimensions might help you.

 Describe the context of the problem or challenge you have selected.

 Where is your action research taking place?
 Describe the physical setting.
 There is the immediate setting, say a classroom or an office, and there is the larger context of the school or type of business.
 You don’t have to provide the names of the place, just the characteristics.

 Who will be involved (community roles- leaders) –both the people you will be working with directly and those that might be involved indirectly.
 What are the norms and expectations patterns of interaction at this time?
 Describe the basic demographics of the community you will be working with and how you fit in.
 What are the roles and responsibilities of the people with whom you will be working?

 What are the resources and assets you have available and what have you done up to this point?
 Is this going to be a new effort or a refinement of something you have been working on?
 What is likely to happen if nothing is done?

 What is the history of the problem… new, ongoing, urgent?
 Are there regulations or rules that set boundaries that the reader should understand?
 Are there economic or political issues that need to be mentioned?

 B. Writing - Develop a Review of the Research Literature